-A. From what we know today, here's the bottom line: for most people, an egg a day does not increase your risk of a heart attack, a stroke, or any other type of cardiovascular disease.
-No more than three eggs per week is wise if you have diabetes, are at high risk for heart disease from other causes (such as smoking), or already have heart disease.
+For most people, an egg a day does not increase your risk of a heart attack, a stroke, or any other type of cardiovascular disease.

-This is definitely not what I was told by my parents, nor by my medical school professors.
-Back then, we knew that the cholesterol in eggs came from the egg yolks, and we knew that high levels of LDL (bad) cholesterol in the blood increased the risk of cardiovascular disease.
-So it seemed logical that avoiding cholesterol in the diet made sense.
+In the past, it seemed logical to think eggs would be bad for your heart health.
+We knew that the cholesterol in eggs came from the egg yolks, and we knew that high levels of cholesterol, especially LDL (bad) cholesterol, in the blood increased the risk of cardiovascular disease.
+So, it seemed logical that avoiding cholesterol in the diet made sense.

 Since then, however, research has shown that most of the cholesterol in our body is made by our liver-it doesn't come from cholesterol we eat.
 The liver is stimulated to make cholesterol primarily by saturated fat and trans fat in our diet, not dietary cholesterol.
 But a large egg contains little saturated fat-about 1.5 grams (g).
 And research has confirmed that eggs also contain many healthy nutrients: lutein and zeaxanthin, which are good for the eyes; choline, which is good for the brain and nerves; and various vitamins (A, B, and D).
 In fact, just one large egg contains 270 international units (IU) of vitamin A and 41 IU of vitamin D. One large egg also contains about 6 g of protein and 72 calories.